22 Things You Didn’t Know About Thunderstorms

 Yes, it really can rain frogs, fish, and other decidedly odd things

-It’s a rare meteorological event, but scientists say strong winds from a tornado or from a storm can be powerful enough to propel animals and objects high into the air, and they have to come down eventually.
+It’s a rare meteorological event, but one of the weirdest thunderstorm facts is that scientists say strong winds from a tornado or from a storm can be powerful enough to propel animals and objects high into the air, and they have to come down eventually.
 A small Australian town reported hundreds of fish falling from the sky in 2010.